How these different auto insurance coverages can protect you after an auto accident

 - Standard Collision: Standard is probably the most common type of collision coverage.
 You will have to pay your deductible regardless of fault.
 If your car is totaled, the insurance company will deduct your deductible amount from your agreed payout.
 You then can pursue the at-fault vehicle for the Mini-Tort claim, which is the lesser of your physical damage amount, your deductible, or $1,000.

 - Limited Collision: Limited will cover your collision damage if you are less than 50% at fault and you must pay your deductible.
-This type of coverage is not recommended
+This type of coverage is not recommended.

-I recently wrote a blog all about PLPD, which stands for Public Liability and Property Damage.
+Stands for Public Liability and Property Damage.
 PLPD is essentially Full Coverage without Collision and Comprehensive.

 You can still be adequately and properly insured even if you don’t have Collision or Comprehensive.
 It is not economically feasible to continue to pay for Collision Coverage on an old vehicle, unless it is a classic or collector vehicle or otherwise holds its value.
 If you have an old car (10 years or more) and the car is totaled, you are only going to get the market value of your car.
 In the meantime, you may have spent more than that on the Collision Coverage.
 Therefore, in most cases, you are better off banking the savings that you achieve by dropping the Collision and Comprehensive Coverages and using this to pay for a new car.